 The Commissioner’s Residence will be closed to the public during the 2019 season as we replace the sprinkler system throughout the building.
-Theses infrastructure upgrades will ensure the continued protection of this historic building.
+This infrastructure upgrade will ensure the continued protection of this historic building.

 A huge influx of stampeders raced to the Klondike after gold was discovered in 1896, leading the Government of Canada to create the Yukon Territory in 1898 and send a commissioner to Dawson City to take charge.
 Built in 1901 by Thomas Fuller, the Commissioner's Residence represents the strong government presence that followed the Gold Rush, and showed the world that Dawson City was here to stay.